cakephp/docs/en/controllers/components/sessions.rst

 related functions.

 The SessionComponent has been deprecated in the 3.x version of the framework.
-To access the Session please see :doc:`Accessing the Session </development/sessions.html#accessing-the-session-object>`
+To access the Session please see :ref:`Accessing the Session <accessing-session-object>`

 For more information, you should see the :doc:`Session configuration </development/sessions>` documentation.